skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ## Control unit
 ### Cleaning up control circuitry
 * Before we start integrating the control unit, we will first "fix" the active low signals into active high to keep things consistent which then make it easier to integrate and debug.
-* Replace all jumperwires with long cables that we will connect to a "hub" of control signals, which are part of the "control circuitry" in [CSE1400](localhost:3000/downloads/CSE1400_(history-logic_circuits-data_representation-isa-assembly-cpu-io-memory-pipelining).pdf#page=32) or ("control world" by Ben) together with the instruction decoder (called EEPROM microcode by Ben) to which all these signals connect.
+* Replace all jumperwires with long cables that we will connect to a "hub" of control signals, which are part of the "control circuitry" in [CSE1400](localhost:3000/downloads/CSE1400_(history-logic_circuits-data_representation-isa-assembly-cpu-io-memory-pipelining).pdf#page=32) or ("control word" by Ben) together with the instruction decoder (called EEPROM microcode by Ben) to which all these signals connect.
 * We will also connect these signals to LED and resistors (that connects to ground) in series to be able to see their state (high or low) and eventually connect them (before the anode) to the output pins of the "Microcode EEPROMs", which act basically as instruction register opcode decoders, and control whether a signal is high or low.
   * With the active low signals, we will invert active lows with an HEX inverter chip to make "microcode" easier
 * *I burned one hex inverter so I decided to use un-used inputs of other NAND and hex inverter chips used in other modules*